Filtrations and Growth of $\mathbb G$-modules: Filtrations by subspaces

 We argue exactly as in the proof of \cite[Prop 4.2]{F18} to conclude the following detection of rational injectivity of a $\bG$-module.

-\begin{thm} Consider an affine group scheme $\bG$ of finite type over $k$ and choose an ascending converging sequence $\{ X_i\}$ of subspaces of $\cO(\bG)$.
-Then a $\bG$-module $L$ is injective if and only if $L_{X_i}$ is an injective object of $Mod(\bG,X_i)$ for all $i \geq 0$.
+\begin{prop} Consider an affine group scheme $\bG$ of finite type over $k$ and choose an ascending converging sequence $\{ X_i\}$ of subspaces of $\cO(\bG)$.
+Then a $\bG$-module $L$ is injective if and only if $L_{X_i}$ is an injective object of $Mod(\bG,X_i)$ for all $i \geq 0$. \end{prop}

-In particular, if $L$ is a mock injective $\bG$-module which is not injective, then there exists some $i$ such that $L_{X_i}$ is not an injective $X_i$-comodule. \end{thm}